By Mark Taylor

 Stacks Well With

 GABA can be stacked in some different ways to improve its effectiveness.
-Often, GABA is taken with L-Citrulline which helps GABA permeate the blood brain barrier more efficiently, thereby upping its effectiveness..
+Often, GABA is taken with L-Citrulline which helps GABA permeate the blood-brain barrier more efficiently, thereby upping its effectiveness..
 For sleep, GABA is often combined with 5-HTP and another supplement containing zinc, magnesium and vitamin B6.
 GABA also works well with nitric oxide boosters for workouts.
-GABA is also regularly stacked with taurine, as taurine can help increase GABA production while also making GABA more effective than it would be when taken alone.
+GABA is also regularly stacked with taurine, as taurine can help increase GABA production4 while also making GABA more effective than it would be when taken alone.

 There are several alternatives to GABA that you may want to look into, depending on the symptoms you’re trying to treat.
 While there aren’t any supplements available that directly mirror the effects of GABA, there are several other supplements that offer similar therapeutic benefits.